hoppscotch/docs/content/en/index.md

 ### Rest API platform

-- build 🚀requests, add scripts ,test responses with support for 🗄️collections and 📁environments
+- Build requests, add scripts, test responses with support for collections and environments
-- Access browser blocked APIS with 🌐[proxyscotch](https://github.com/hoppscotch/proxyscotch)
+- Access browser blocked APIS with [proxy](https://github.com/hoppscotch/proxyscotch)
-- ⏰ History: Request entries are synced with cloud / local session storage to restore with a single click
+- History: Request entries are synced with cloud/local session storage to restore with a single click

 ### GraphQl platform